 International Register Clock Motor (WB & WG) for Cramer, Glo-Dial, Haddon, Haydon, Numechron, Pennwood, Etc.

 My business is rebuilding your original motor, when possible.
 I am able to rebuilt all International Register motors.
-All of these motors cost $150.00 plus $15.00 priority mail (Canada is $40.00) and has a 2-year warranty, which brings your total cost to $165.00.
+All of these motors cost $150.00 plus $20.00 priority mail (Canada is $45.00) and has a 2-year warranty, which brings your total cost to $170.00.
 The internal coil does short out over time and even if your motor passes the heat test, I cannot be positive that your coil has the strength to do its job.
 Therefore with any original motor I can only offer 1/2 ($75.00) refund should it fail during the 2-year warranty.
 If I have another in stock, then I will offer to try another but that would be the end of the warranty because I cannot offer a warranty in perpetude on these old motors.
 I do not know of any substitute.
 I must have the old motor.
 If you want to send in the clock for motor or rotor replacement, please be advised that your costs will increase by $85.00 with everything else staying the same.
 The increase covers the increase in return shipping and insurance and includes my labor charge of $50.00 for the replacement service.
 I can ship at that price for clocks up to 22" long ($250.00 total).
 Overhaul your clock motor $150.00 Labor and cleaning of movement $50.00 Return shipping and handling $50.00 Total $250.00 The above assumes you ship the entire clock and does not include a warranty on the movement (mechanism) because that may need to be overhauled as well.
 Most times the movement does not need to be overhauled but if it did then you're looking at an additional $300.00 for a possible total of $550.00, then the movement would have the same 2-year warranty as the motor.
-My turnaround is 4 to 6 weeks for motor/rotor service, 6 to 8 months if the clock is sent with the motor/rotor, or the movement is overhauled and expedited service adds $100.00 for rotor only service and doubles the labor on the movement overhaul.
-Expedited service take about 2 weeks for motor/rotor service, one month if the clock is sent with motor/rotor.
-If after the normal waiting period the motor still is not satisfactory then it is returned at no charge.
+My turnaround is 4 to 6 weeks for motor service, 6 to 8 months if the clock is sent with the motor, or if the movement is overhauled.
+I no longer offer expedited service.
 I'll not ship the motor until I received payment.
 I accept personal checks, certified checks, or company checks for payment but repeat customers may use personal checks.
 Normally shipping takes place one week or so after I receive payment and thanks!
 If you use a personal check then please allow 10 days before shipping to allow the check to clear.
 I must have the old motor.
 Please test the motor's coil for continuity and the motor itself for excess heat, which is explained below.

 One thing you can do before you send in the motor is to take a Multi-meter or Volt/Ohm meter, these are less than $10.00 at any hardware store, and with no current on the motor, set the meter to Ohms and touch the two leads to the end of the wires or the posts where the wires connect and see if you get a reading.
 Just about any reading is a good one.
 But if you get no reading what-so-ever then the motor's coil is dead and I cannot repair your motor.
 You should still send it in because I may have a source for the nearly identical motor.
 I say may because I have a limited supply and may not have yours.
 If you get a reading, then plug it in for at least 24 hours and see how hot the motor gets.
 If you can hold it with your fingers for 10 seconds without being burned then the coil would be good enough to rebuilt the motor around it.
 If you can't then it's not rebuildable because there are too many shorts in the coil and the motor would not have enough torque to last or perhaps not run at all.
 You can always have me clean and lubricate a motor that is running too hot.
 The "catch" is that I will not warranty nor guarantee it will work more that a few minutes and the $165.00 will NOT be applicable to any future work even if it is to replace that very same now non-working motor.
 Some have taken this chance and it has worked out but that is a chance that you will be taking if you go that route.
 If you get a reading, then plug it in for at least 24 hours and see how hot the motor gets.
 If you can hold it in your hand of fingers for 10 seconds without being burned then the coil would be good enough to rebuilt the motor around it.
 If you can't then it's not rebuildable.
 If you don't want to test it with current, then I'll be happy to and do that right off when the motor is received, so you'll know what we're dealing with.